bFraley/lexninja/README.md

 ### Lose if:

-1. Bad guy defeats ninja / Ninja health too low.
+1. Bad guy defeats ninja or ninja health is depleted.

-2. Ninja gets captured

 ### Ninja Character